zephyrproject-rtos/zephyr/doc/develop/application/index.rst

 Running in an Emulator
 ======================

-The kernel has built-in emulator support for QEMU (on Linux/macOS only, this is not yet supported on Windows).
+Zephyr has built-in emulator support for QEMU.
 It allows you to run and test an application virtually, before (or in lieu of) loading and running it on actual target hardware.

+Check out :ref:`beyond-GSG` for additional steps needed on Windows.

 Follow these instructions to run an application via QEMU:

 #.
 Build your application for one of the QEMU boards, as described in
    :ref:`build_an_application`.